mcdomx/monitor/docs_source/api.rst

 ..
 Note::

-   API functions called from command line.
+   HTTP API functions called from a browser.

 .. contents:: Modules